 World Urban Campaign

-Practical Action has recently signed up as a member of the World Urban Campaign, an initiative of UN-Habitat.
+Practical Action is a member of the World Urban Campaign, an initiative of UN-Habitat.

 Urban growth, and the slums that often accompany it, are usually seen as problems.
 A common reaction is to try to eradicate slums.

 But urban growth in the developing world is a reality.
 95% of the world’s population growth between 2000 and 2030 will be in the towns and cities of the developing world.
 Poverty is becoming increasingly urbanised, and most city governments will be ill-equipped to meet the needs of their growing future.

 We believe we need to focus on the positive, and on the potential for what can be achieved with the right policies and practices.
 We believe there needs to be greater attention given to urban poverty, and community-driven solutions that are possible.

 The key message of the WUC is the need for creative, resilient, sustainable cities and communities.